 Computer Voice: "Contender eliminated", as well as on weapon pick-up.
+Some games also use the voice to notify players about incoming weapons.
 Wipeout HD's computer voice reads off a pre-flight check-list before a race begins. "...
 Shield levels: check.
 Engines: check.
 Ship functions: check.
 Switching to manual."

-In 2048, when you unlock a craft, you get computer voice that reads up some info of it.
+In 2048, when you unlock a craft, you get computer voice that reads some info on it.
 It also says what weapons you picked up, and tells you if you got a normal pass or an "Elite Pass".
 The weapon pickups are unique because the voice is different depending on the team and their country of origin.
-For example, Quirex's computer voice has a deep Russian accent whilst AG Systems has Japanese accent.
+For example, Qirex's computer voice has a deep Russian accent whilst AG Systems has a Japanese accent.

 Mostly subverted in 2048 since it's a prequel of sorts.

-Critical Existence Failure: Your craft is usually destroyed once you have no more energy left.
-Since it's percent based it becomes a bit jarring when you play a Zone Mode race and have only 1% energy left.
+Critical Existence Failure: Your craft is usually destroyed once you have no shield energy left.
+Since it's percentage based, it becomes a bit jarring when you play a Zone Mode race and have only 1% energy left.

-Dash Attack: Piranha's superweapon in Fusion, the Penetrator, is built for this; using it cause a burst of speed similar to a turbo, but it also surrounds the ship's nose in energy and causes it to home in on the closest ship in front of it, making it a perfect weapon to use when running nose-to-nose with a damaged opponent.
+Dash Attack: Piranha's superweapon in Fusion, the Penetrator, is built for this; using it causes a burst of speed similar to a turbo, but it also surrounds the ship's nose in energy and causes it to home in on the closest ship in front of it, making it a perfect weapon to use when stuck behind a damaged opponent.

-Death Trap: 2048 Pir-hana's prototype.
+Death Trap: The 2048-exclusive Pir-hana Prototype.
 No steering.
 Just airbrakes.
 Have fun!

 Deflector Shields: Loads of 'em.
 There's the temporary shield, the reflector, the force wall....

-Going beyond Phantom in a zone event HD Fury will have you reach Super-Phantom, and eventually Zen, Super-Zen, Sonic, and Super-Sonic.
+Going beyond Phantom in a zone event in HD will have you reach Super-Phantom, and eventually Zen, Super-Zen, Sonic, and Super-Sonic.

 2048 uses D, C, B, and A-class.
-Going past that in Zone will get you to A+, and then start counting what multiple of Mach you're going.
+Going past that in Zone will get you to A+, and then start counting what multiple of Mach speed you're currently going at.

-Eagleland: Auricom, as the representative of the United States and Canada.
+Eagleland: Played as a Type 1 with Auricom, as the representative of the United States and Canada.
 Its portrayal is generally positive, as shown in its being the first to withdraw from the corrupt F9000.